CMASCenter/pcluster-cmaq/README.md

 Scripts and code to configure an AWS pcluster for CMAQ

-To obtain this code use
+To obtain this code use the following command:

-git clone -b master https://github.com/lizadams/pcluster-cmaq.git pcluster-cmaq
+git clone -b main https://github.com/lizadams/pcluster-cmaq.git pcluster-cmaq